Spartan Capital Securities, LLC And B2i Digital Announce The Spartan Capital Investor Conference 2024

-The Spartan Capital Investor Conference 2024 is set to be a cornerstone event in the fall financial calendar, bringing together a carefully selected group of over 30 companies from various sectors including technology, healthcare, energy, and consumer goods.
-These companies will present their growth strategies and market opportunities to an audience of institutional investors, analysts, and key industry players.
-The conference aims to foster meaningful interactions, providing a unique platform for companies to engage directly with the investment community in a focused and impactful setting.
+The investor conference represents a significant development for Spartan Capital, bringing together institutional investors, analysts, thought leaders in the capital markets, and prominent public companies.
+Spartan will showcase over 30 carefully selected companies across a wide range of sectors, offering them a focused forum for presenting directly to qualified investors and industry analysts.

-John D. Lowry , Founder and Chief Executive Officer of Spartan Capital Securities, LLC, expressed his enthusiasm, stating, "This inaugural event is a significant milestone for Spartan Capital as we celebrate 17 years of leadership and trust in the capital markets.
-We are dedicated to facilitating meaningful interactions between our client companies and our expansive investor base.
-The Pierre Hotel offers an elegant setting that perfectly aligns with our mission to support capital formation and strengthen strategic relationships."
+John D. Lowry, Founder and Chief Executive Officer of Spartan Capital Securities, LLC, stated, "Our inaugural investor conference commemorates Spartan Capital's 17 years as a trusted leader in the capital markets.
+It underscores our commitment to building meaningful connections between client companies and our sophisticated investor base.
+The Pierre is an ideal venue for our clients to explore capital formation opportunities and strengthen relationships."

-David Shapiro, CEO of B2i Digital, added, "Partnering with Spartan Capital on this event is a perfect synergy.
-Our shared vision for combining high-quality in-person engagements with strategic digital outreach ensures that this conference will be a premier gathering for serious investors and innovative companies.
-With our experience in supporting over 40 conferences in recent years, we are excited to bring our expertise to Spartan Capital's esteemed platform."
+David Shapiro, CEO of B2i Digital, commented, "Our collaboration with Spartan Capital reaffirms our dedication to combining in-person events with online channels.
+We look forward to highlighting this important event to our growing community of sophisticated investors."
+David continues, "After supporting 43 conferences in the last 3 years, we are aligned with Spartan in our belief that a successful event requires quality companies, serious investors, and thought-leading sponsors who provide essential services to the key players in the US capital markets."

-Attendees at the Spartan Capital Investor Conference 2024 can expect a carefully curated agenda that includes company presentations, one-on-one meetings, and exclusive networking sessions.
-These elements are designed to maximize the value of interactions between investors and company executives, providing unparalleled access to insights into current market trends and emerging opportunities.
+The conference will feature presentations from a select group of companies, offering attendees insights into current market trends and unique investment opportunities.
+The agenda also includes one-on-one meetings and networking sessions organized to maximize interactions between investors and presenters.

-As the official marketing partner, B2i Digital will amplify the reach of the presenting companies by creating comprehensive digital profiles, managing the conference's social media presence, and executing targeted marketing campaigns.
-These efforts will ensure that the Spartan Capital Investor Conference 2024 stands out as a premier event in the Fall 2024 lineup.
+As the official marketing partner, B2i Digital will create digital profiles for presenting companies, coordinate the conference's social media presence, and design targeted marketing campaigns to highlight the innovative companies that make up the Spartan ecosystem.

 About Spartan Capital Securities, LLC